DanShockley/FmClipTools/README.md

-# FmClipTools
+o# FmClipTools
 Tools for converting, modifying, and saving FileMaker Pro clipboard objects.
 Coded in AppleScript.

-To put these to good use, you can execute them from some keyboard-shortcut tool like Quicksilver, Alfred, etc.
+To put these to good use, you can execute them from some keyboard-shortcut or macro tool like Keyboard Maestro, Quicksilver, etc.
 If you do that, you could add a step that performs a copy (on the currently-selected FileMaker script steps), and perhaps even a delete-and-paste afterwards, if you'd like.

 To use them without any third-party software, you can also call them from the macOS menu-bar by activating the "Scripts" menu.